Applecross peninsula - the most scenic drive in Britain?Posted: 2011-10-31

 Starting at Shieldaig, a picture-postcard village on a neck of land jutting into Loch Shieldaig (an arm of Loch Torridon), you have two choices.
 You can take the northern end of the minor road to Applecross, or you can travel south through Glen Shieldaig to the southern end of the same road where it rejoins the A896 north of Kishorn.
 I strongly recommend the latter, for reasons I'll explain in a moment.

 On the way through Glen Shieldaig, the road passes Rassal Ashwood, a small nature reserve protecting one of the last - and most northerly - remnants of ancient ashwood in the country.

 North of Kishorn the minor road to Applecross branches west, to begin its ascent of Beallach na Ba; the Pass of the Cattle.
 This incredible road is the closest thing in Britain to an alpine pass.
 The road twists and winds up the pass, with the bulk of Meall Gorm on the left.
 There are several stopping places where you can pull over to enjoy the fabulous views.

-From the summit the road plunges down sharply towards Applecross, one of the most beautiful villages in the Highlands.
-There is an historic walled garden and a heritage museum by the shore, where the sand is a glorious reddish tint.
+From the summit, the road plunges down sharply towards Applecross, one of the most beautiful villages in the Highlands.
+There is a historic walled garden and a heritage museum by the shore, where the sand is a glorious reddish tint.
 The old kirk stands on the site of one of the earliest monasteries established in Britain.

 So there you have my vote as the most scenic drive in Britain.
 At least, that's my vote until my next trip!